Ellis Beach: A Hidden Gem in Tropical Far North Queensland

 Sunbathing: With its wide expanse of white sand, Ellis Beach is the perfect place to soak up the sun and work on your tan.

-Events: The Ellis Beach Surf Lifesaving Club hosts regular events throughout the year on the beach.
+Events: The Ellis Beach Surf Life Saving Club hosts regular events throughout the year on the beach.
+This includes ironman tournaments.

 Surfing: While the waves are generally gentle, it’s still possible to catch swell every now and then.

-Walking: It has a beautiful walking trail that runs along the coastline, offering stunning views of the ocean and the mountains.
+Walking: The beach has a beautiful walking trail that runs along the coastline.
+It showcases stunning views of the ocean and the mountains.

 Picnicking: The beach has several picnic tables and BBQs, making it a great spot for a family picnic.